-Join us the week of February 8, 2021
+Join us February 10

-Be part of the KACM Virtual Winter Seminar for an opportunity to engage around topics that impact city/county management.
+Be part of the KACM Winter Seminar for an opportunity to engage around topics that impact city/county management.

 More information about KACM can be found here